kenz-gelsoft/wxRust/README.md

 <tr><td>master    </td><td><a href="https://github.com/mozilla/rust">master</a>                        </td></tr>
 </table>

-Install the wxWidgets 3.0 (2.9.5 or later is required) and CMake as below (in the case of [Homebrew](http://brew.sh/)):
+Install the wxWidgets 3.0 (2.9.5 or later is required) as below (in the case of [Homebrew](http://brew.sh/)):

     brew install wxmac
-    brew install cmake

 With some tweak you may be able to compile wxRust with a bit older versions (2.9.0 < x < 2.9.4) of wxWidgets.
 See issue #21 comments for details.